DivineIrakiza/Hackathon-project-Final/README.md

 #Participants:
 Kwizela Samson, Mwila Anthony, Irakiza Divine

 #CHALLENGES FACED
- Confused about committing on a branch and directly
- It was hard to understand someone else's codes Challenges with resolving conflicts
+ -Confused about committing on a branch and directly -It was sometimes hard to put our ideas (in case of different ones) together -Challenges with resolving conflicts
- Thinking your codes are better than another person's Not knowing how to use README.md
+ -Thinking your codes are better than another person's and hence, slow progress.

  #LESSONS LEARNED
- Learnt collaboration and division of labor
+ -Learnt how to divide labor
+ -Learnt how to collaborate, communicate, and work together.
- Learnt of new websites
+ -Learnt of new websites as sources

  #UPCOMING FEATURES
- More hackathons.
+ -More hackathons.